Shepherdess Camp

 Raising Dairy Sheep with Hidden Springs Creamery

 In Wisconsin, we tend to think dairy = cow, but we shouldn’t overlook sheep for their dairying potential.
-In our final camp session, we’ll learn from shepherdess, cheesemaker, and co-owner of Hidden Springs Creamery, Amy Forgues.
+In this camp session, we’ll learn from shepherdess, cheesemaker, and co-owner of Hidden Springs Creamery, Amy Forgues.
 Amy will give us a tour of the creamery and cheesemaking operation.
 She will also show us the dairy, focusing on the milking parlor and milk quality for cheesemaking.
 Then we will end the tour in her tasting room where we will have an opportunity to try their award-winning cheeses and meat products while discussing the opportunities for value-added products within the sheep industry.

 We invite participants to camp on our 200-acre organic vegetable farm during Shepherdess Camp at no additional cost.
 We have mostly tent spaces available, but could accommodate a few campers on a first come, first serve basis.
 Visitors will have access to: